jberryman/dilly.js/README.md

             })

-nested "foreach" and "forRange" style loops, running with no delay and without any explicit continuation (i.e. control is immediately passed to `other_stuff` while the loop continues running in the background).
+Nested "foreach" and "forRange" style loops, running with no delay and without any explicit continuation (i.e. control is immediately passed to `other_stuff` while the loop continues running in the background).

-range/step loop behavior esoterica should follow ruby's model
+Range/step loop behavior esoterica should follow ruby's behavior.

     withDelay()
         .for("x",1,2)                // range: 1, 2